-Subsequent to September 30, 2022, the Company commenced a 5,000m drilling program at the Hammerdown Gold Project aimed at a series of shallow gold targets along a 3 km stretch of the Hammerdown trend between the Orion and Golden Anchor gold zones.
-Assay results from the program are pending.
+During the fourth quarter of 2022, the Company completed a 4,206 m drilling program at the Hammerdown Gold Project to test a series of shallow gold targets along a 3 km stretch of the Hammerdown trend between the Orion and Golden Anchor gold zones, as well as in-fill drilling at Orion to support the updated resource calculation to be completed during 2023.

-In the Spring of 2022, the Company completed 6-hole 1,367 m of condemnation drilling program at the Hammerdown Gold Project.
+In the Spring of 2022, the Company completed a 6-hole 1,367 m condemnation drilling program at the Hammerdown Gold Project.
 The focused drill program tested a coincident gold and geophysical trend which extended from the Orion North Zone towards the northeast along a prominent magnetic low trend.
 Broad spaced drilling identified a 30.2 m-wide zone of near surface gold mineralization closely resembling the gold mineralization seen in the Main Zone at the Orion deposit and the new Wisteria Zone at the Hammerdown deposit.
+Based on positive results, an additional 14 drill holes (2,618m) were completed in the fall of 2022 to test for potential, along strike and at depth, of the new mineralization now known as Area 22.